 Wondering how you can get a copy of the finished items inventory spreadsheet?

 It’s simple.
-Subscribe to my mailing list below and gain access to the Handmade Business Resource Library and you’ll find it there, along with a video on how to use it.
+Subscribe to my mailing list below and gain access to the Handmade Business Resource Library and you’ll find it there.

 I’ve also included spreadsheets for tracking materials inventory (your yarn stash) and Finished Items Inventory on consignment.